shivanshu-arora/basicReact/README.md

 End-to-end express+db : https://levelup.gitconnected.com/creating-a-rest-api-with-node-js-and-express-a-step-by-step-guide-3bd7188fa219

 docker commands:
-sudo docker login --username irisplutonium@gmail.com --password docker@pluto123 sudo docker pull irisplutonium/basic-react:v1.0 sudo docker run --expose 3306 -p 3306:3306 --name=mysql -v /home/shivangi/basicReact/db/data:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=plutonium -d irisplutonium/basic-react:v1.0
+sudo docker login --username [username] --password [password] sudo docker pull irisplutonium/basic-react:v1.0 sudo docker run --expose 3306 -p 3306:3306 --name=mysql -v /home/shivangi/basicReact/db/data:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=[pswrd] -d irisplutonium/basic-react:v1.0
 (-p would bind 3306 of container's port where sql runs to your localhost port and then --expose exposes the port -e would mount data stored in db/data in your project to container's var/lib/mysql so that everytime a new container is spinned off, it will mount data from your project to container and you need not reccreate the sql table and data)
 )